 - 1. All CIAC official interpretation requests of CIAC bylaws, rules and regulations must be submitted to the CIAC in writing. - 2.
-All CIAC official interpretations will be provided in writing. - The CIAC Executive Director, or his/her designee, will provide official decisions, where appropriate, specific to the CIAC code of eligibility to high school principals, assistant principals and athletic directors only. - 4.
+All CIAC official interpretations will be provided in writing. - 3.
+The CIAC Executive Director, or his/her designee, will provide official decisions, where appropriate, specific to the CIAC code of eligibility to high school principals, assistant principals and athletic directors only. - 4.
 The CIAC staff will not discuss CIAC rules and regulations with anyone other than school administrators and athletic directors.
 Telephone inquiries from parents and coaches will not be honored.
-All calls from anyone other than the athletic director or school administrator will be referred back to the school. - 5.
-At the beginning of each school year (July 1) the principal will notify the CIAC of three individuals with whom the CIAC will communicate and who has the school authority to discuss CIAC matters.
-All other individuals will need to communicate to the CIAC through one of the three individuals assigned by the school.
+All calls from anyone other than the athletic director or school administrator will be referred back to the school.